Stabilizer Rigidity in Irreducible Group Actions: Introduction

 Then the action $G \curvearrowright (X,\im)$ is either essentially free or essentially transitive.
 It follows that the associated stabilizer IRS is either trivial or co-finite in $G$. \end{corollary} This constitutes a strengthening of the Essentially Free Actions Theorem of Bader-Shalom; they require that both $G_1$ and $G_2$ have property (T) and be just non-compact.

-A corollary of Theorem~\ref{thm:lie-irs-rigidity} is the following strengthening of the Stuck-Zimmer theorem~\cite{stuck1994stabilizers}. \begin{corollary} Let $G$ be a connected semi-simple Lie group with finite center, no compact factors and $\R$-rank $\ge 2$.
+\begin{corollary} Let $G$ be a connected semi-simple Lie group with finite center, no compact factors and $\R$-rank $\ge 2$.
 Assume that one of the simple factors of $G$ has property (T).
-Then any faithful irreducible pmp $G$-action is either essentially free or essentially transitive, and its associated stabilizer is either trivial or a lattice in $G$. \end{corollary} Stuck-Zimmer derive the same conclusions but require every simple factor to have property (T).
+Then any faithful irreducible pmp $G$-action is either essentially free or essentially transitive, and its associated stabilizer IRS is either trivial or a lattice in $G$. \end{corollary}

+Finally, we show that similar results can be derived without property (T), given that $G_1$ is simple non-amenable and $G_2$ is simple discrete. \begin{corollary} Let $G_1$ be a simple, non-amenable, locally compact second countable group, and let $G_2$ be a simple, countable, discrete group.
+Then every non-trivial irreducible pmp action of $G_1 \times G_2$ is essentially free.
+It follows that every irreducible IRS in $G$ is equal to a normal subgroup. \end{corollary}